Local Cooperation Fund (LCF) in Egypt

 - to support the activities of a political party

 - for single cultural events (that have no permanent impact)

 - in the form of a grant, scholarship or assistance for the applicant’s personal use;

 - for building the capital of microcredit systems (however, development projects and training are possible)

 What kind of projects can be funded?

-The LCF seeks to support projects that put in place support structures or undertake interventions to support the vulnerable groups that are mentioned in the focal areas above.
+The LCF seeks to support projects that put in place support structures or undertake interventions to support the groups that are mentioned in the focal areas above.
 Projects carried out under LCF funding strengthen the civil society and its members in the host country and support institutional and private-sector actors in projects with verifiable development impacts.
 Once-off events such as the organization of a conference are not supported through the LCF.
-Projects carried out under FLC funding must always be classified as development aid (including, for example, projects that support business partnerships) in accordance with the OECD/DAC ODA criteria.
+Projects carried out under LCF funding must always be classified as development aid (including, for example, projects that support business partnerships) in accordance with the OECD/DAC ODA criteria.

 Every proposal must take into consideration the Human Rights Based Approach (HRBA) and be designed according to the Result-Based Management (RBM) principles.
 Guidance notes on HRBA and RBM can be downloaded at the end of this page.

 Gender equality, reduction of inequality in society, and climate sustainability are cross cutting themes in the Finnish development policy strategy, and one or more of these themes must be addressed in the proposed project as a binding principle.